Rami-Sabbagh/Rami-Sabbagh.github.io/_drafts/2019-08-08-Hacking-my-router-settings.md

 - Changed the main router SSID (which was `InGodWeTrust_Main`) to `InGodWeTrust_Main`
 - Changed the main router wifi password, and never gave it to anyone else in the family :(
 - Enabled bandwidth control, gave the full speed for himself, and half the speed only for the `Boost` router, which we use, and never told anyone about that.
-- Made firewall rule for automatically cutting the internet for everyone (including himself) from 11 PM until 4 AM
+- Made a firewall rule for automatically cutting the internet for everyone (including himself) from 11 PM until 4 AM
 - Disabled the firewall rule when he wanted to use the internet after 11 PM....

 So he basically took full control of the main router, setting unfair rules for the rest of the family, and not telling anyone about the bandwidth one...

-Our ADSL speed is 1 Mbps, which is usually 102kbyte/s when stable And now with his bandwidth rule, all the rust of the family (3 members) gets 50kbytes/s to fight each other in...
+Our ADSL speed is 1 Mbps, which is usually 102kbyte/s when stable, and now with his bandwidth rule, all the rest of the family (3 members) gets 50kbytes/s to fight each other for...

 It's also that the main router is connnected with a battery, so it stays working when the power is off, but the other router (Boost) is not, so we are also left with no internet when the power is off (About 4 hours everyday).